 We take records to understand your teeth and jaws better, including a second x-ray that shows the fit of your teeth and jaws, molds of your teeth, and photographs of your teeth and smile.
 These records give us the details we need to straighten your teeth.

 We can give you the fees for treatment before those records are taken and we can send in a pre-authorization to your insurance, so you know your coverage.
-Lori and Elena in the front office are happy to help you with all of the paperwork.
+Bernie and Elena in the front office are happy to help you with all of the paperwork.

 So call us when you’re ready to find out more.
 We’re ready when you are – that first appointment is free in Winnipeg.
 For more information about braces in Winnipeg, fill out our online form.